 I was scrolling through Facebook one evening when I noticed an odd image that someone had posted on my page.
 It was a screenshot of a solitary Black man on roller skates, freeze-framed in the middle of a country road flanked by horse pastures.

 As I clicked on the video I braced myself, expecting to see a Black person being brutalized by police or accosted in public by White strangers.
 But that's not what I saw.

 The man flashed a wide smile and he started to dance.
 He had a gray beard, but he skated like someone 20 years younger: rolling his shoulders, shimmying his hips while Mary J. Blige sang "Not Gon' Cry" in the background.
 Soon I was smiling, too.

 The video had no caption, but I had a name for what I was watching: It was a snapshot of what I call "trauma-free Blackness."

-Here's my wish for a new year: more trauma-free Blackness.
+Here's my wish: more trauma-free Blackness.

 But my boogie-down skater buddy reminded me of something I had almost forgotten: There is a Blackness that exists outside of trauma.

 There are vast regions of Black life that have nothing to do with suffering or oppression.
 We lead lives that are also filled with joy, romance, laughter and astonishing beauty, but those stories don't tend to grab the headlines.
 It's time to change that.

 What follows are my favorite examples of "trauma-free Blackness" -- striking expressions of Black life that aren't filtered through the lens of racism.